stevenlafl/threads-web-client/README.md

 # Instagram Threads Web Client

 This project provides a desktop web client for Threads.
+Meta is too slow to implement, so I'm working on it.
+Mobile is not the best experience to work with.

 ## Getting Started